stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: python

-  (python.todo)
+  To modify any of these emails via the |language| SDK, it is just a matter of updating the appropriate Template resource.

-.. only:: rest or csharp or vbnet or php
+.. only:: rest or python

-  First, let's look at the default template that comes with the Stormpath Administrator's Directory:
+  As an example, let’s look at a default Verification Email template that comes with the Stormpath Administrator Directory’s Account Creation Policies:

   .. code-block:: json